bhumikabr18/Email-Validation-API-/README.md

 <br>
 3. Python: Used as the runtime environment for the Lambda function.
 <br>
-4. Postman: Optional, used for testing the API.
+4. Postman: Used for testing the API.

 # Features
 * Validates email addresses based on their format using a regular expression.